eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/musings-on-physics-metaphysics/index.md

 The curvature of space remains an interesting notion, to me.
 I want to be clear if and how the curvature of space is actual or apparent.

-In true curved space, as evident in two dimensions, a line within a plane remains straight by one-dimensional rules even if the line curves within the plane, by two-dimensional rules--or even if the plane containing it is bent in three-dimensions.
+In true curved space, as evident in two dimensions, a line within a plane remains straight by one-dimensional rules even if the line curves within the plane, by two-dimensional rules---or even if the plane containing it is bent in three-dimensions.

 The curvature of the line requires at least one higher dimension into which the line is projected.
 So, the curvature of space associated with gravity indicates that a fourth spatial dimension (at least) is in use.